Johnny Rebb: Career

-Rebb began as a country & western singer and was signed with Leedon Records and was dubbed the "Gentleman of Rock" by disc jockeys of the time.

-He also replaced Johnny O'Keefe as the MC of Saturday Rock while O'Keefe was in the USA.
-In the 1960s, with the onslaught of rock'n'roll, Rebb began singing in the band The Atlantics and became their lead singer.
+He was dubbed the "Gentleman of Rock" by disc jockeys of the time and replaced Johnny O'Keefe as the MC of Saturday Rock while O'Keefe was in the USA.
+In 1965, with the onslaught of rock'n'roll, Rebb began singing in the band The Atlantics and became their lead singer.
+After the band finished performing live in 1970, he continued solo until the mid-70s.